MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/setup-app-key-vault.md

 [!INCLUDE[2020_releasewave2](../includes/2020_releasewave2.md)]

-AppsSource apps for [!INCLUDE[prodshort](../developer/includes/prodshort.md)] can be developed to get secrets from Azure Keys Vaults.
-The app key feature is readily available for use on the service by all App Source apps.
+AppSource apps for [!INCLUDE[prodshort](../developer/includes/prodshort.md)] can be developed to get secrets from Azure Keys Vaults.
+The app key vault feature is readily available for use on the service by all App Source apps.
 However, there are some onboarding tasks required.

 ## Create the Azure Key Vault with secrets